top of page

 That trade-off made perfect sense at the time.
 But it has a cost that compounds over decades:

 After years of asking "what do they want?" before "what do I want?", the second question starts returning blank.
-You genuinely don't know what you prefer — because the system that tracks your preferences has been running in background mode for so long it's nearly offline.
+You genuinely don't know what you prefer — because the system that tracks your preferences has been silenced for so long it's gone quiet.

 Resentment builds silently.
 You give and give, and something inside keeps a ledger.
-The resentment isn't irrational — it's the signal that the trade-off has become too expensive.
 Your needs aren't disappearing because you're ignoring them.
 They're accumulating.

 Your relationships become conditional without you realising.
-You're valued for what your easiness — the flexibility, the accommodation, the emotional labour — not for who you are.
+You can't know if you are valued for your easiness — the flexibility, the accommodation, the emotional labour — or for who you are.
 And somewhere you sense this, which makes the prospect of stopping even more terrifying.
 If I stop being convenient, what's left?

-This is the trap: the pattern that was supposed to protect connection actually prevents the kind of connection you most need — one where you're known for who you are, not for how accomodating you are to others.
+This is the trap: the pattern that was supposed to protect connection actually prevents the kind of connection you long for — one where you're known and valued for who you are, not for how accomodating you are to others.

 These trade-offs aren't random — they're shaped by how the brain develops in childhood.
 The neural circuits for emotional regulation, self-expression, and social safety are built through interaction with caregivers.
 When those interactions teach the child that accommodation is the price of love, the brain wires accordingly — and those circuits become the default operating system for decades.

-For the neuroscience behind this process, read How Brain Development Shapes Our Inner World.
+For more information about this process, read How Brain Development Shapes Our Inner World.

 The Loop That Keeps You Stuck

 What makes people-pleasing so persistent isn't just the original trade-off.
-It's what happens after — the self-reinforcing cycle that deepens with every repetition.
+It's the self-reinforcing cycle that deepens the pattern with every repetition.

 It works like this: